GSAPP-CDP/colloquium-1-2023/README.md

 ## Adding Work

-Work is submitted by modifying the `index.html` file in the folder assigned to you.
-Copy the template file to your local hard drive and manage it in a single folder.
-This will be the folder you update and re-submit, along with `index.html` and all your images, with each assignment.
+To submit work, first duplicate the `index.html` file in the folder assigned to you.
+Plan manage and modify it in a single folder with all your images, videos, and files.
+This will be the folder you update, bundle, and re-submit with each assignment.

 ### index.html